d-captainkenya/stringstobinary/README.md

 ## About
 This simple python script is mearnt to convert strings to binary digits.
-* All characters are assumed to be strings.
+All characters are assumed to be strings.
-* some special characters not supported.
+Some special characters not supported.